 An interview for a babysitting job can be intimidating.
-Whether this is your first ever interview or you've been through it before, it's still a stressful experience.
+Whether this is your first-ever interview or you've been through it before, it still can be a very stressful experience.
 You want to make a great impression and do everything possible to land that babysitting job.

 What should you expect at a babysitting interview?
 Expect to be asked questions about your babysitting experience, work history, qualifications, and references.
-For in-person interviews, you may be expected to meet the kids to see if you get on with them.
+For in-person interviews, you may be expected to meet the children to see if you get along with them.
 Be sure to dress comfortably and ask lots of questions to show interest in the job.

 In this article, I'll walk you through the four major steps of the babysitting interview process: